Dr Robert Ellis

 The Ghost Witch - In the centre of her chalk-white, semi-human face was an upturned nose, flat and flared.
 Her lips were thin, so thin that they could hardly be described as lips at all.
 It was as if her mouth had been cruelly cut from taut and bloodless flesh.
 Her hair was long, dirty and unkempt.
 It was as black as coal and she wore two tightly braided buns, decorated with eagle feathers and tiny white shells.
 It was only when Uhsimisol looked more closely that he saw that the white shells were in fact human teeth.

-Hi, over the last couple of years I've been working on a follow up novel to Kisuhs Kamkamoss and the White Warrior, a book with a working title of, Uhsimisol and the Thunderbird.
+Over the last couple of years I've been working on a follow up novel to Kisuhs Kamkamoss and the White Warrior, a book with a working title of, Uhsimisol and the Thunderbird.
 The work is a prequel and follows two brothers who go in search of the mythical Thunderbird.
 I'm not far off completing the version I'm looking to submit and I'll be posting excerpts (and maybe audio clips) as I go along as a means of testing the water.
 So, keep a lookout!!

 Thanks for checking in!